 This library must export a function GetMYTYPE.
 The option subtype enables CONNECT to have the name of the exported function and to use the new table type.
 Other options are interpreted by the OEM type and can also be specified within the option_list option.

 Column definitions can be unspecified only if the external wrapper is able to return this information.
 For this it must export a function ColMYTYPE returning these definitions in a format acceptable by the CONNECT discovery function.

 Which and how options must be specified and the way columns must be defined may vary depending on the OEM type used and should be documented by the OEM type implementer(s).

-Of course, the tabfic.dll exporting the GetFIC function must be available for all this to work.
+Of course, the mongo (dll or so) exporting the GetMONGO and ColMONGO functions must be available in the plugin directory for all this to work.

 |libhello||HELLO||A sample OEM wrapper displaying a one line table saying “Hello world”|

 |mongo||MONGO||Enables using tables based on MongoDB collections.|